PellegrinoPiccolo/AstroVerse/README.md

 - [Java](https://docs.oracle.com/en/java/javase/21/) - The programming language used for back-end development
 - [Spring Framework](https://spring.io/) - The framework used in combination with Java on the back-end development
 - [Maven](https://maven.apache.org/) - Used for dependency management
-- [Vue.js](https://vuejs.org/) - Javascript framework used for the the front-end dynamic pages development
+- [Vue.js](https://vuejs.org/) - Javascript framework used for the front-end dynamic pages development
 - [CSS](https://www.w3schools.com/css/default.asp) - For the graphic part of the front-end pages
 - [Javascript](https://www.javascript.com/) - Used for accessing to the requests of the back-end server
 - [Python](https://www.python.org/) - Used for the Artificial Intelligence Module of AstroVerse software